init-sfw/memoria/README.md

 - Discover new ways of express and interpret history
 - Create subject-oriented relationships based on the user needs
-- Identify information that was previosly unrelated and without value
+- Identify information that was previously unrelated and without value
 - Take the most out of historical data
 - Implementation in diferent educational environments

 ## Goal

-Memoria proposes a new way to represent history, from an interactive timeline it will allow different interpretations and the possibility of create new relationships between historical-categorized events with the possibility to filter them and construct paralell timelines to facilitate study and comparisson.
-The key is to enable people to identify relationships and conecctions that can not be tracked by technologies as AI or data-science.
+Memoria proposes a new way to represent history, from an interactive timeline it will allow different interpretations and the possibility of create new relationships between historical-categorized events with the possibility to filter them and construct paralell timelines to facilitate study and comparison.
+The key is to enable people to identify relationships and connections that can not be tracked by technologies as AI or data-science.

 ### Details: